High-throughput discovery of high-temperature conventional superconductors: Focused searches and final results

-Also of interest at 100\ GPa is an $Im\bar{3}m$ structure of CaH$_6$ (shown in Fig.\ \ref{fig:CaH6_Im-3m}).
+Also of interest at 100\ GPa is a cage-like $Im\bar{3}m$ structure of CaH$_6$ (see Fig.\ 3 of Ref.\ \cite{wang2012superconductive}).
 As was the case with NaH$_6$, this stoichiometry is found to be slightly above the static-lattice convex hull, in agreement with previous calculations \cite{wang2012superconductive}.
-However, despite strong electron-phonon coupling (leading to an extremely high $\lambda$ of 5.81), its critical temperature (216-253\ K) is found to be slightly lower than that of $Pm\bar{3}m$-NaH$_6$, due to a lower average phonon frequency.
-This result is comparable to the critical temperature of 220-235\ K calculated for this structure at 150\ GPa in Ref.\ \cite{wang2012superconductive}, also via solution of the Eliashberg equations.
-The Allen-Dynes equation is found to drastically underestimate the critical temperature of this system as a result of electrons coupling to soft phonon modes (see Fig.\ \ref{fig:CaH6_a2f}).
-This is unsurprising as the equation is known to be sensitive to small changes in $\alpha^2F(\omega)$ at low frequencies (in particular, the functional derivative $\delta T_c(\text{AD}) / \delta\alpha^2F(\omega)$ diverges as $\omega\rightarrow0$ \cite{Bergmann1973}, in this case towards $-\infty$).
+However, despite strong electron-phonon coupling, its critical temperature (216-253\ K) is found to be slightly lower than that of $Pm\bar{3}m$-NaH$_6$ due to a lower average phonon frequency.
+Indeed, our CaH$_6$ phonons are significantly softer than those calculated at 150 GPa in Ref.\ \cite{wang2012superconductive}, resulting in a much higher $\lambda$ value (5.81 vs. 2.69 from \cite{wang2012superconductive}), suggesting that the structure is on the verge of a mechanical instability at 100 GPa.
+Fig.\ \ref{fig:CaH6_a2f} illustrates this, highlighting the strong dependence of both $\lambda$ and the Allen-Dynes $T_c$ on the low-frequency portion of $\alpha^2F(\omega)$ and, in particular, the appearance of a peak in $\alpha^2F(\omega)$ at very low frequencies.
+This is unsurprising as the Allen-Dynes equation is known to be sensitive to small changes in $\alpha^2F(\omega)$ at low frequencies (in particular, the functional derivative $\delta T_c(\text{AD}) / \delta\alpha^2F(\omega)$ diverges as $\omega\rightarrow0$ \cite{Bergmann1973}, in this case towards $-\infty$).
+However, the full Eliashberg calculation of $T_c$ is much less sensitive and the 100\ GPa result calculated here (216-253\ K) is comparable to the critical temperature of 220-235\ K calculated at 150\ GPa in Ref.\ \cite{wang2012superconductive}, also via solution of the Eliashberg equations.